weenming/Data_Structure_2022Fall/README.md

 Do your homeworks yourself!

-If you find this repo inappropriate please contact me.
+Please contact me if you find this repo inappropriate.